Last update - May 16th 2014

 Using the list below for the 22 different peppers nutrition entries in our database, the highest amount of Vitamin K is found in Peppers, sweet, green, freeze-dried which contains 118.6 ug of Vitamin K per 100g.
 The lowest amount of Vitamin K is in Peppers, sweet, red, frozen, chopped, boiled, drained, with salt which in 100g contains 3.4 ug of Vitamin K.

-The median value of Vitamin K is found in Peppers, hot chili, green, canned, pods, excluding seeds, solids and liquids which in 100g contains 8.7 ug of Vitamin K. The average amount of Vitamin K contained in 100g of peppers, based on the list below is 24.10 ug of Vitamin K.
+The median value of Vitamin K is found in Peppers, hot chili, red, canned, excluding seeds, solids and liquids which in 100g contains 8.7 ug of Vitamin K. The average amount of Vitamin K contained in 100g of peppers, based on the list below is 24.10 ug of Vitamin K.

 Peppers Content Summary